Ozarks Public Television

-KOZK (channel 21) is a PBS member television station licensed to Springfield, Missouri, United States.
-It is owned by Missouri State University alongside NPR member KSMU (91.1 FM).
-The two stations share studios at Strong Hall on the Missouri State campus on South Holland Avenue in southern Springfield; KOZK's transmitter is located on Highway FF north of Fordland.
+PBS member network in Missouri, U.S.

-KOZJ (channel 26) in Joplin operates as a full-time satellite of KOZK; this station's transmitter is located on West 13th Street/Junge Boulevard in northwestern Joplin.
-The two stations utilize the unified brand Ozarks Public Television, and their combined signals cover the Ozarks region of southwestern Missouri, southeastern Kansas, northwestern Arkansas and far northeastern Oklahoma.
+Ozarks Public Television (OPT) is a group of two PBS member television stations in Missouri, United States: KOZK (channel 21) in Springfield and KOZJ (channel 26) in Joplin.
+They are owned by Missouri State University alongside NPR member KSMU (91.1 FM) in Springfield, and their combined signals cover the Ozarks region of southwestern Missouri, southeastern Kansas, northwestern Arkansas and far northeastern Oklahoma.
+OPT maintains studios at Strong Hall on the Missouri State campus on South Holland Avenue in southern Springfield.
+KOZK's transmitter is located on Highway FF north of Fordland, while KOZJ's transmitter is on West 13th Street/Junge Boulevard in northwestern Joplin.

 History

 KOZK's history can be traced to the founding of Springfield Community Television, a nonprofit group that was formed in 1974 to bring public television to the area.
 At the time, it was standard practice for PBS to offer its programming to commercial television outlets in markets without a PBS station of their own.
 For instance, Springfield NBC affiliate KYTV (channel 3) and Joplin ABC affiliate KODE (channel 12) aired Sesame Street at 9 a.m. during the week.
 After securing a license from the Federal Communications Commission (FCC) and funding from various groups, Springfield Community Television was able to launch its first station.
 KOZK first signed on the air on January 20, 1975, broadcasting from a former Naval Reserve center located on the campus of Drury University.
 From there, the station originally broadcast five days a week with seven employees on its staff (augmented by a lot of student volunteerism), eventually expanding to a 24-hour operation with 25 employees.
 The station borrowed transmitter space from Springfield CBS affiliate KOLR (channel 10).

 On June 1, 1986, KOZJ signed on from Joplin as KOZK's sister station.
 Its business offices are located in downtown Joplin, with its broadcasting equipment located at Missouri Southern State University.
 Prior to that station's sign-on, the Joplin–Pittsburg market had been one of the few markets in the United States that did not have a PBS member station of their own, although PBS programming could be received over the air via KOED-TV (in the southwestern portion of the market), KTWU-TV (in the northwestern portion), or via KOZK (in the eastern portion).